 At first, she hadn’t been entirely certain why Goda chose the route, but then she noticed the collection of military trucks concentrated on the main road, near the trading building that Kanna had used as a landmark.
 She stopped to peer through a few of the trees.

 The soldiers were milling around near some twisted heap in the gravel, and in spite of her recent experience, she still couldn’t help but recoil when she saw what it was.
 It was a woman, very clearly dead, blood and drool trickling from her mouth as she lay motionless with her eyes still open.
-The air about the soldiers didn’t match the gruesome sight at all: they were standing casually, some of them flashing lights at the body, some using their knees to prop up clipboards stacked with paperwork.
+The air about the soldiers didn’t match the gruesome sight at all: They were standing casually, some of them flashing lights at the body, some using their knees to prop up clipboards stacked with paperwork.

 Wide-eyed, Kanna turned to glance at Goda, who had also slowed down to catch a glimpse of the mess.
 “Is that…?”
 Part of her didn’t want to know, but the fact that so many soldiers had come to poke and prod at the body with such keen interest made her wonder.

 “People eat the body?”
-Kanna shouted.
+Kanna shouted, appalled.

 “Quiet.”
 Goda yanked Kanna by the hand and pulled her along, so that the scene was no longer apparent through the trees.
 “It is said that Flower can cure any disease.
-Whether that’s true or not is up to interpretation, but the important thing is that people believe it, so yes they siphon processed Flower from anywhere they can get it because it is safer to eat.”
+Whether that’s true or not is up to interpretation, but the important thing is that people believe it, so, yes, they siphon processed Flower from anywhere they can get it because it is safer to eat.”

 After stumbling across a few gnarled roots in her effort to keep up with Goda’s strides, Kanna finally ripped her hand away from the giant’s grasp.
 “Stop jerking me around!” she grumbled.
 The rain had thinned out, but the sound of droplets splashing against the leaves above still competed with her voice, so she found herself raising it louder than intended.
 “I’m not your slave anymore.”